-95. There are 10 common property resource to be affected under the project.
-The CPR will be compensated either by cash compensation at replacement cost to the community (registered trust, society or village committee as appropriate) or reconstruction/ re-establishment/ relocation of the community structure in consultation with the affected community.
-For CPR with religious significance, traditional ceremonies will be observed during relocation.
+95. The affected CPRs will be compensated either by cash compensation at replacement cost to the community (registered trust, society or village committee as appropriate) or reconstruction of the community structure at a new location in consultation with the affected community.
+Based on the census survey, it is confirmed that none of the CPR loss will result in livelihood loss of any person.